CDRH/data_cody/README.md

 mv ../../../cocoon/codyarchive.org/stylesheets/xslt/tei.p5.tmp.xsl ../../../cocoon/codyarchive.org/stylesheets/xslt/tei.p5.xsl
 ```

+You will also need to repeat the above steps on the facets file (`stylesheets/xslt/solr2json-facets.xsl`) to update the search facets.

 ## VRA Files

 VRA Files must have one of the following in their filenames in order to be populated into one of the 6 visual materials categories: